 You’ll never see them, but your gastrointestinal tract is home to trillions of microscopic organisms that help to keep your body healthy.
-The gut, which has more than 400 different forms of beneficial bacteria, needs probiotics to stay regular and to help support the immune system.
-The problem is, with time your delicate micro bacteria ecosystem can become unbalanced and the bad bacteria can take over.
-Levels of probiotics in people’s gut tends to decline with age and can worsen if:
+The gut, which has more than 400 different forms of beneficial bacteria, needs probiotics to help support the immune system and stay regular.

 Maintaining your health during pregnancy and breastfeeding is vital for you and your growing infant.
 But is it safe to take probiotics during these times?
 The answer is yes.
 According to the National Institute of Health (NIH), there is not risk to your health or your children health if you take probiotics while you are expecting or are breastfeeding.

 5 Benefits for Pregnant Mothers Taking Probiotics

 1. May lower the incidences of recurring urinary tract infections

 Women get urinary tract infections more often in men due to their anatomy.
 The urethra in women is shorter than the urethra in men.
 Furthermore, in women the urethra is located within the vulva and is exposed to the microbes of the vagina.
 A healthy vagina is actually full of Lactobacillus probiotics which help it to have a lower, acidic pH.
 This pH makes it inhospitable to bad bacteria such as: UTI causing bacteria like E. coli, bacterial vaginosis causing Gardnerella vaginalis, and yeast infection causing Candida.
 Studies have shown lower incidences of UTIs in women taking probiotics.

 The majority of immune cells are actually located in the gut as that is where the most bacteria are located in.
 Taking probiotics helps support a healthy immune system by having an anti-inflammatory effect.